SAP/spartacus-docs/_pages/dev/backend_communication/loading-scopes.md

   }
 }
 ```
 With this configuration, you can request multi product data with ProductSearch endpoint but not invoke Product endpoint one by one.
-For example, after enable `useProductCarouselBatchApi`, all Product Carousel Component will use ProductSearch endpoint with `carouselMinimal` scope to get product data which improve performance.
+For example, after enable feature toggle `useProductCarouselBatchApi`, all Product Carousel Component will use ProductSearch endpoint with `carouselMinimal` scope to get product data which improve performance.